Chemical Labeling

 The University of Missouri also uses special labels for Universal Waste.

-Containers of used hazardous materials must be labeled with a Hazardous Materials Label (HML) provided by EHS.
-The HML must not be used for any other purpose without specific instructions from EHS.
-The instructions for the proper use of the HML for Unwanted Hazardous Materials and the HML-R for Unwanted Radioactive Materials may be downloaded below.
-Additionally, there is a Hazardous Materials Continuation Label (HML-C) which can be used if additional space is needed on either the HML or HML-R. The HML-C must never be used by itself.
-There is also a special HML for Temporary Containers that are emptied daily into other containers; that label is called the HML-T.
+Containers of hazardous waste must be labeled with a Hazardous Waste Labels (HWL) provided by EHS.
+The HWL must not be used for any other purpose without specific instructions from EHS.
+The instructions for the proper use of the HWL for Hazardous Waste and the HWL-R for Unwanted Radioactive Materials may be downloaded below.
+Additionally, there is a Hazardous Waste Continuation Label (HWL-C) which can be used if additional space is needed on either the HWL or HWL-R. The HWL-C must never be used by itself.
+There is also a special HWL for Temporary Containers that are emptied daily into other containers; that label is called the HWL-T.

 Manufacturers' Labels